hasanhasanhaji/genericmlproject/README.md

-# genericmlproject
+# generic structure for ml project
- A generic project structure for ml projects
+ A generic project structure for my ml projects.